Code-Institute-Submissions/Pic-Phonics/README.md

 - The background image for the containers was sourced from [Unsplash.com](https://unsplash.com/)

 ## Features
+### Navigation Bar & Footer
+The navigation bar is in a fixed position to make it easy for users to access the navigation elements of the website and allow them to view and access these at any point during or after the game.
+The navbar consists of a logo to the left which acts as a link back to the homepage, and three navigation links to the right.
+These links are 'Instructions', 'Play', and 'Exit'.logo text to the left which acts as a link to the homepage.
+The navbar is responsive and the navigation menu collapses into a hamburger menu for both tablet and mobile devices.
+The footer is fixed at the bottom and contains copyright information located in the center.

 ### Homepage
-- The homepage consists of a fixed navigation bar that includes a logo to the left which acts as a link back to the homepage, and three navigation links to the right.
-These links are 'Instructions', 'Play', and 'Exit'.
-The instructions link when clicked opens up a pop up scrollable modal, which displays the step by step instructions of how the game is to be played.
+- The homepage consists of  The instructions link when clicked opens up a pop up scrollable modal, which displays the step by step instructions of how the game is to be played.
 The play link allows the user to start the quiz and the exit link acts as means to exit the game at any point and return to the homepage, this includes an alert when clicked, that asks the user if they are sure they want to exit the game, incase this button was pressed by accident they have the ability to cancel the exit request or confirm it.
-- There is a full width height bright but subtle background image with a callout which is the title of the website and a brief introduction to the purpose of the website.
+- There is a full width height, responsive image.
+It is a bright but subtle background image with a callout which is the title of the website and a brief introduction to the purpose of the website.
 - Directly under the callout there is a large button 'Let's Play' which is styled to glow to draw  the attention of the user and when clicked takes the user to the game section where the game begins.